LuVogel/prbook/knowledge_modeling_and_likelihood_tests.md

 for i in range(30):
     males[i] = sum(sex[number_of_rings == i] == -1)
     females[i] = sum(sex[number_of_rings == i] == 1)
+# number of males: 1528
+# number of females: 1307
+# in the lecture we changed participants of each group, so we have more more or less equal numbers
+# of males and females
 males[3] -= 2
 males[4] -= 3
 males[5] -= 5